 What if You do not Get Approved?

-This is not the only benefit, a wrapper provider will connect you with multiple SSPs, provide you its own tech stack, bring the adops expertise to the table, and offer additional products that can increase your revenue substantially.
+But the benefits don’t stop there!
+A wrapper provider can connect you with multiple SSPs and provide you with its own tech stack.
+It also brings ad operations expertise to the table and offers additional products that can substantially boost your revenue.

 Now that you’ve made it this far let’s map out your next steps.
 First and foremost, double-check that your website is in good standing with all the guidelines we’ve discussed.
 Also, steer clear of practices that could raise red flags.

 Next, it’s time to set your sights on the best SSP for you.
 Dig into their policies to see if there are any additional tweaks you need to make to your site.